Federal Work-Study (FWS)General Information

 - Student Perspective in TC Portal - Shows students how to access their pay stubs and see their gross and net earnings.
 (Note: The work week dates on the pay stub screen is NOT for Federal Work-study; students should always follow the pay schedule dates.)

 - Post-Hire Packet (paper forms available only at the office) - Collects demographic and tax-related information for the Office of Human Resources.
 Students must see the Student Employment Manager to collect this packet.
 It must be completed by all first-time employees at Teachers College.
 This also includes the instructions for completing the paperwork and the info packet.

-- Info Packet - A combination of the above handouts: information about timesheets, pay schedule, budgeting worksheet, and student perspective in TC Portal.
+- Info Packet- A combination of the above handouts: information about completing timesheets, where to find the pay schedule, budgeting worksheet, and the student perspective in TC Portal.

 - Terms & Conditions (paper form available only at the office) - Lists all the pertinent terms and conditions for working under this federal program.
 This forms is to be picked up at the Office of Financial Aid.
 It must be completed before working every year, and for any additional Federal Work-Study jobs.